-User experience, web and mobile prototyping, interface design and more – these top 15 Twitter accounts will tell you everything you need to know about UX and usability right now.
+User experience, web and mobile prototyping, interface design and more – the top 15 Twitter accounts that UX designers should be following

 Justin Mifsud: As a usability and UX specialist, founder of the awesome blog Usability Geek and Smashing Magazine expert, Justin tweets on every aspect of usability and UX possible, from testing methodologies and UX team building to interface design.